Azure storage disaster recovery planning and failover

 Caution

-Storage account failover usually involves some data loss, and potentially file and data inconsistencies.
+Customer-managed unplanned failover usually involves some amount of data loss, and can also potentially introduce file and data inconsistencies.
 In your disaster recovery plan, it's important to consider the impact that an account failover would have on your data before initiating one.

 Because data is written asynchronously from the primary region to the secondary region, there's always a delay before a write to the primary region is copied to the secondary.
-If the primary region becomes unavailable, the most recent writes may not yet have been copied to the secondary.
+If the primary region becomes unavailable, it's possible that the most recent writes might not yet be copied to the secondary.

-When a failover occurs, all data in the primary region is lost as the secondary region becomes the new primary.
-All data already copied to the secondary is maintained when the failover happens.
-However, any data written to the primary that hasn't also been copied to the secondary region is lost permanently.
+When an unplanned failover occurs, all data in the primary region is lost as the secondary region becomes the new primary.
+All data already copied to the secondary region is maintained when the failover happens.
+However, any data written to the primary that doesn't yet exist within the secondary region is lost permanently.

 The new primary region is configured to be locally redundant (LRS) after the failover.